 Smith Lake Legacy

-The proposed 480 acres of conservation at Smith Lake include a permanent trail easement for the Whitefish Trail, ensuring public access in perpetuity.
-The landscape also provides vital habitat and seasonal migration corridors for large mammals including mountain lion, black and grizzly bear, mule deer, and rocky mountain elk.
+The proposed 600 acres of conservation at Smith Lake include a permanent trail easement for the Whitefish Trail, ensuring public access in perpetuity.
+The landscape also provides vital habitat and seasonal migration corridors for large mammals, including mountain lions, black and grizzly bears, mule deer, and rocky mountain elk.
 The proposed conservation would also support local timber jobs with continued forest management.

 The proposed Public Recreation Use Easement at Smith Lake would contribute millions to the State’s Permanent Education Fund and would generate hundreds of thousands of dollars in interest revenue per year FOREVER.
 Securing Smith Lake’s Legacy is a win for education, wildlife, water quality, working forests, and permanent public recreation on the Whitefish Trail.